Good News with Vicky Morales

-Good News is a Philippine television news magazine show broadcast by GMA News TV and GTV.
+Good News with Vicky Morales is a Philippine television news magazine show broadcast by GMA News TV and GTV.
 Hosted by Vicky Morales, it premiered on March 6, 2011.

 Overview

 Anchored by Vicky Morales, it features news that focuses on positive events in the Philippines.
 Bea Binene anchors segments that show different attractions for children as well as news from the youth.

 In February 2021, GMA News TV was rebranded as GTV, with the show being carried over.